 - 1. In applying disciplinary actions for offenses, the following principles of corrective and progressive discipline will apply: - 2.
 Disciplinary action is intended to correct misconduct or deficiencies. - 3.
 Discharge generally will be resorted to only when other efforts to bring about corrective actions have failed. - 4.
-Acceptable forms of disciplinary action will be oral warning, written warning, written reprimand, suspension without pay, discharge and in some cases, demotions. - 5.
+Acceptable forms of disciplinary action will be oral warning, written warning, written reprimand, suspension without pay, discharge and in some cases, demotions or discharge. - 5.
 There can be no mechanical formula for the application of disciplinary action.
 Each instance of improper conduct or deficiency will be viewed and judged on the merits of that situation.
-First offenses typically will result in an oral or written warning.
+First offenses typically will result in an verbal or written reprimand.
 Succeeding offenses will justify stronger disciplinary actions.